AMS After-School Activities

 The Drama Club has been established to provide an opportunity for students interested in theater to participate in all aspects of play production.
 Students interested in performance, direction, design, technical support, backstage crafts, publicity, etc. are encouraged to join.

-Ms. Crowhurst & Mr. Von Sas - See Teacher for Specifics
+Ms. Crowhurst & Mr. Rupp - See teachers for specific days/times for each music club.

-The Concert Band, Symphonic Band, Jazz Band, and Chorus allow student musicians to develop the individual and ensemble skills needed to perform in concerts and county festivals that align with the state curriculum.
-Morning practices required.
+The Concert Band, Symphonic Band, Jazz Band, Orchestra and Chorus allow student musicians to develop the individual and ensemble skills needed to perform in concerts and county festivals that align with the state curriculum.
+Morning practices may be required.

 National Junior Honor Society

-This perstigious organization recognizes academic achievement and community service.
+This prestigious organization recognizes academic achievement and community service.
 Current students will attend meetings as soon as they start.
 Prospective students will be invited to apply to join in February/March.

 Join the newspaper club to learn about the process of publication writing and layout design through mini-lessons and modeling.
 The goal of the club is to produce a student newspaper to communicate important school-related news, events, and so much more to the student body and faculty.
 Come out to have fun, learn more, and be a more active member of your school!